What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Preliminaries

 It is a distribution composed of two Gaussians having opposite centers.
 In our simulation we set $\alpha = 0.5$ and $\mu = 2.4$.

 The initial data is set to be a small perturbation from this equilibrium:

 with the initial perturbation $f_{\text{p}}(t=0,x,v)$ being of order $\varepsilon=0.001$.

 In Figure~\ref{fig:TS_no_H} we plot our simulation~\eqref{eq:vlasov-poisoon_system_ext_1d} using Algorithm~\ref{alg:semi_lagrangian} without an external electric field (i.e., $H\equiv 0$).
-We simulate until $T=30$ -- a time one can observe strong instability starting to appear.
-The simulation is done over a $L_x=10\pi$ and $L_v=6.0$ box.
+We simulate until $T=30$ -- a time one can observe strong instability starting to appear and electric field has shown exponential growth.
+The phase-space domain for this simulation is the $L_{x}\times L_{v} = 10\pi \times 6.0$ box.